santiagosnchez/vcf2fasta/README.md

   --gff GFF, -g GFF     GFF file.
   --feat FEAT, -e FEAT  feature/annotation in the GFF file. (i.e. gene, CDS, intron) --blend, -b           concatenate GFF entries of FEAT into a single alignment.
-Useful for CDS. (default: False) --no-uipac, -nu       selects one allele randomly if heterozygote. (default: False)
+Useful for CDS. (default: False)

         All files must be indexed.
 So before running the code make sure that your reference FASTA file is indexed: